ToyotaInfoTech/RAMN/docs/userguide/can_tutorial.rst

 Bit rate switching happens when the Bit Rate Switch (BRS) flag is set.
 Therefore, CAN FD controllers will ask for two different sets of bit timings: "Nominal" and "Data".

-CAN FD adds an "Error State Indicator" bit flag in CAN FD frames, which is used to specify whether the transmitter of the frame is currently in active or passive error mode (See :ref:`can_errors`).
+CAN FD adds an "Error State Indicator" bit flag in CAN FD frames, which is used to specify whether the transmitter of the frame is currently in active or passive error mode (see :ref:`can_errors`).

 There is no RTR flag in CAN FD.